 Definition of Fiscal Drag

-This fiscal drag has the effect of reducing Aggregate Demand and becomes an example of deflationary fiscal policy.
+This fiscal drag has the effect of reducing (or limiting increase) in Aggregate Demand and becomes an example of a mild deflationary fiscal policy.
 It could also be viewed as an automatic fiscal stabiliser because higher earnings growth will lead to higher tax and therefore moderate inflationary pressure in the economy.

 Bracket Creep and Fiscal Drag

 If the higher tax rate band is 40% for income over £30,000.
-Then rising earnings, will mean a higher % of the working population will end up paying the higher rate of income tax.
+Then rising average earnings will mean a higher % of the working population will end up paying the higher rate of income tax.

 Fiscal drag could work in the opposite direction.
-If there is deflation and falling wages, less workers would be in the higher tax bracket.
-However, deflation has not been common since pre 1939.
+If there is deflation and falling wages, fewer workers would be in the higher tax bracket.
+However, deflation has not been common since pre-1939.

 Fiscal Drag could be overcome by indexing tax bands to earnings or inflation.
 However, this is not usually done.